-- ApsaraDB for MongoDB stores its backup files in Object Storage Service (OSS) to reduce the storage space usage of ApsaraDB for MongoDB instances.
+- ApsaraDB for MongoDB stores its backup files in Object Storage Service (OSS) to reduce the storage usage of ApsaraDB for MongoDB instances.

-- Standalone instances only support snapshot backup, which decreases their I/O performance.
+- Standalone instances support only snapshot backup, which decreases their I/O performance.

 - After the database version is upgraded, the backup files of the original version cannot be used to restore data of the new version.